seanbreckenridge/exobrain/src/content/notes/food/tea.md

 Spiced Tea Recipe

 Growing up in India used to drink this all the time.
-Sometimes will have 4-6 cups of this a day, have it all the time
+This is the recipe I've landed on after years of experimenting.

 - 1 star anise (dried)
 - 2 green cardamom pods (prefer the actual stuff, grinded makes it taste grainy), cut open